WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 To use a block based theme you need to have Gutenberg installed and full site editing must be enabled.
 Full site editing can be enabled from the Gutenberg experiments menu in the WordPress admin area.

-A block-based theme is built using templates and template parts.
+A block-based theme is built using HTML templates and template parts.
+Templates are the main files used in the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), for example index, single or archive.
+Templates can optionally include structural template parts, for example a header, footer or sidebar.

 Each template or template part contains the [block grammar](https://developer.wordpress.org/block-editor/principles/key-concepts/#blocks), the HTML, for the selected blocks.

-Templates are the main files by the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), for example index, single or archive.
-Templates can optionally include template parts, for example header, footer or a sidebar.
+The block HTML is generated in and exported from the **Site editor**.
+It can also be added to the themes HTML files manually.

+### Required files and file structure
-A block based theme requires an index.php file, and index template file, a style.css file, and a functions.php file.
+A block based theme requires an index.php file, and index template file, a style.css file and a functions.php file.

+The theme may optionally include an experimental-theme.json file to manage global styles.
 You decide what additional templates and template parts to include in your theme.

 Templates are placed inside the block-templates folder,